Distance-Domain Degrees of Freedom in Near-Field Region: Introduction

+where \(\alpha\) is coefficient determined via orientation of Tx and Rx arrays, \(A_t\) and \(A_r\) are the physical areas of Tx and Rx arrays, \(D\) is the Tx–Rx separation (treated as a single representative distance), \(n\) depends on aperture dimensionality.

+It can be demonstrated that \eqref{eqn:angular_DoF_misconception} from \cite{pizzo2022landau, ruiz2023degrees} cannot yield the distance-domain DoF for two fundamental reasons: \begin{enumerate} \item \textbf{Dependence on Area vs. Radial Extent:} The angular-domain DoF in \eqref{eqn:angular_DoF_misconception} scales linearly with the aperture areas ($A_t, A_r$).
+In stark contrast, our derived distance-domain DoF \eqref{eqn:proposed_distance_domain_DoF} depends on the \emph{difference of squares} of the radial extents ($p_{\max}^2 - p_{\min}^2$) and difference of inverse distance ($r^{-1}_{\min} - r^{-1}_{\max}$) and not on the aperture areas. \item \textbf{Distance Spanning:} Angular-domain models typically assume the Rx array dimensions are small relative to the transmission distance, effectively treating the Tx-Rx separation $D$ as a constant.
+Our model captures the \emph{wide-span} regime where the Rx array extends from $r_{\min}$ to $r_{\max}$.
+Attempting to apply \eqref{eqn:angular_DoF_misconception} by letting the Rx area grow along the distance axis leads to unbounded DoF growth, whereas our result correctly approaches a finite saturation limit as $r_{\max} \to \infty$. \end{enumerate}

 The remainder of the paper is organized as follows.
-In Section II, we describe the system model, including the geometrical setup of \( \mathscr{P} \) and \( \mathscr{Q} \), the near-field channel model, and the definition of spatial DoF.
-Section III presents the mathematical framework and derives a closed-form expression for the spatial DoF in the ideal case of continuous apertures \( \mathscr{P} \) and \( \mathscr{Q} \), with \( \mathscr{Q} \) located in the broadside of \( \mathscr{P} \) \footnote{The conference version of this paper including the first three sections has been submitted and is currently under review for possible publication in IEEE Globecom 2025.}.
-Section IV extends the analysis to the non-broadside configuration of the linear array \( \mathscr{Q} \).
-Section V extends the analysis to the modular transmit aperture \( \mathscr{P} \), and Section VI further extends the framework to consider a discrete aperture \( \mathscr{P} \).
-Section VII investigates the sufficient spacing of the linear array \( \mathscr{Q} \) in the distance domain.
-Finally, Section VIII concludes the paper.
+In Section II, we describe the system model, including the geometrical setup of Tx and Rx arrays, the near-field channel model.
+Section III presents the definition of distance-domain DoF and its implications in practice.
+Section IV presents the mathematical framework and derives a closed-form expression for the distance-domain DoF in the ideal case of Tx array and Rx array, with Rx array located in the broadside of Tx array \footnote{Parts of this paper including Section II, III-A and IV was presented in IEEE Globecom 2025 \cite{duong2025spatial}.}.
+Section V extends the analysis to the non-broadside configuration of the Rx array.
+Section VI extends the analysis to the modular Tx array.
+Finally, Section VII concludes the paper.